Santa Maria dell'Ammiraglio

 One of the most interesting is that of King Roger

-(d.1154) receiving his crown from Jesus himself, rather than the pope,
+(d.1154) receiving his crown from Jesus, rather than the pope,

 which was traditional.
 Another is of George himself, although